SUPERMANISBETTER/WHSTechNotes/journal.md

 Evidence shows that the negative effects of a school-wide phone ban can include increased student anxiety and distress, especially on non-phone days, without a proven improvement in academic performance or overall mental health.
 Bans may also prevent students from contacting parents for emergencies, and while they can reduce classroom distraction, a more balanced approach might be more effective than a complete restriction. this proves that them without their phones can lead to sickness or axienty if they're not on their phone in time.
 PLEASE LET US HAVE OUR PHONE BACK!!!
+# September 8, 2025
+Im interested on being a mechanic which technology helps by mechanics in almost every aspect of their work, from highly accurate diagnostic tools to software that manages the entire repair process.
+This shift from purely manual work to tech-driven diagnostics and communication increases efficiency, accuracy, and customer satisfaction.